A device that can supply electricity to your house during power outages is casually referred to as a home generator

 Here are some lesser known details you need to know when you are selecting a natural gas generator for your home.
 A typical gas meter is rated to 250 CFH.
 This may not be enough if you are adding a large genset.
 An engine will not provide full power if it is not supplied with the fuel amount specified by its manufacturer.
 In this case, you will need to ask your utility company to upgrade your existing meter to a higher-volume one.
 Also, some older models may require the gas pressure to be greater than the standard delivery pressure available to your house.
 Be sure to check the model's requirements.
 The typical pressure in residential installations is 0.2-0.25 psi (5-7 inch water column).
 If you choose a device that requires greater psi, you may need to install a split-meter with two regulators.
 One will provide a higher pressure, and the other one will drop it to the normal level for the rest of your appliances.
 The above upgrades may cost anywhere from zero to $5,000.

 A stationary NG system seems to be an ideal power backup for the whole house.
 Nevertheless, in an unlikely case of a major natural or other disaster the gas supply may be interrupted as well.
 In this case, you may switch to propane tank if you have a bi-fuel system.
-If NG service does not exist in your neighborhood, you probably have a large propane tank that is periodically refilled by a local distributor.
+If NG service does not exist in your neighborhood, you can get a large propane tank that is periodically refilled by a local distributor.
 Propane

 has practically unlimited shelf life and it is normally obtainable during power outages.
 In can be used in both fixed and portable devices.
 In my view it is the best choice